YamenAjjour/yamenajjour.github.io/docs/index.markdown

 ## Talks
-- *Computational Argumentation* in 2022 at Scads AI Summer School in Leipzig
+- *Computational Argumentation* in 2022 at Scads AI Summer School
-- *Instruction Fine-tuning using Alpaca* in 2024 at  PyData Meetup in Berlin
+- *Instruction Fine-tuning using Alpaca* in 2024 at  PyData Meetup

 ## Chair
 - Argmining 2024